notthelewis/showcases/rust/blewis/README.md

     with a _true_ binary protocol.
 The main reason for this is because I find protocols with a delimiter between fields innefficient when compared with protocols where the encoding is properly specified.
 My plan is to build a  protocol from the ground up to meet my usecase.
 I considered using ASN.1 and ProtoBuf, though I want to try and keep external dependencies down to almost zero.
 I want to be accountable for as much of this code as possible.
+Full specification can be found at: PROTO.md

 2) Using lock-free data structures for speedy-quick, safe concurrency.
     I want to use lock-free data structures for concurrency, as opposed to mutexes.
 Redis' codebase is littered with